ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 **user**

-Filters by single user, list of users not allowed (to keep things simple).
+Filters by single user, *list of users not implemented yet*.

 Default:
 - all users that can manage the prisons that the logged-in user can manage if `prison` is not passed in